mike-ward/mike-ward.github.io/_posts/2010-09-26-market-report-and-stopwatch-gadgets-updated.md

 ---
 layout: post
-title:  Market Report and Stopwatch Gadgets Updated
+title: 'Market Report and Stopwatch Gadgets Updated'
 ---
 I had some extra time this weekend to spruce up a couple of my other sidebar gadgets.